 “Crossing the Nullarbor” has become a rite of passage for backpackers and for Australians it is the quintessential experience of the “Australian Outback“.
-The sheer scale of the scenery has a powerful impact on those that take the 1660km journey as travelling across the vast Nullarbor Plain is not only one of the world’s great road trips, its a unique opportunity to encounter abundant native wildlife up close.
+The sheer scale of the scenery has a powerful impact on those that take the 1660 km journey.
+Travelling across the vast Nullarbor Plain is not only one of the world’s great road trips, it’s a unique opportunity to encounter abundant native wildlife up close.

-Not only is The Nullarbor known for its extremely well preserved meteorite deposits that have crashed to earth from the southern skies, it also features an 18 hole golf course called the Nullarbor Links.
+It also features an 18-hole golf course called Nullarbor Links.
 A couple of highway business operators had this crazy idea over a few drinks and the rest is history.
-Players can pick up a score card and play holes at various sites along the journey and on presenting the completed card at the end you can claim a certificate for playing “the World’s Longest Golf course.”
+Players can pick up a score card and play holes at various sites along the journey.
+On presenting the completed card at the end, you can claim a certificate for playing “the World’s Longest Golf course”.

-You will never see a sky so brilliant as on our Nullarbor tours with an IMAX version of the southern skies something you will never forget.
+You will never see a sky so brilliant as on our Nullarbor tours.
+Viewing the southern skies from here is something you will never forget.